bongiozzo/musica_mustdie/output/band_silentium.md

 # Silentium

+melancholic gothic-doom-death from Finland

-Дискография
+## Дискография

-"Infinita Plango Vulnera" 1999, Gothic
+### "Infinita Plango Vulnera" 1999, Gothic

+1. Solicitude
+2. Forever Sleep
+3. Redemption
+4. Autumn Heart
+5. Whatever the Pain
+6. Maiden of the Forest
+7. Requiem
+8. With Blood Adorned
+9. At the Dawn I Wept
+10. Solicitude

+Line-Up
+Matti Aikio - Bass & Vocals
+Tiina Lehvonen - Vocals
+Sami Boman - Keyboards
+Jani Laaksonen - Violin
+Toni Lahtinen - Guitar
+Juha Lehtioksa - Guitar
+Janne Ojala - Drums

-"Altum" 2001, Gothic
+### "Altum" 2001, Gothic

+1. Revangelis
+2. Blasphemer
+3. To My Beloved One
+4. Painless
+5. ...Repent.. .
+6. Into the Arms of the Night
+7. The Lusticon
+8. The Sinful
+9. The Propheter of the Unenthroned

+Line-Up
+Matti Aikio - Bass & Vocals
+Tiina Lehvonen - Vocals
+Sami Boman - Keyboards
+Jani Laaksonen - Violin
+Toni Lahtinen - Guitar
+Juha Lehtioksa - Guitar
+Janne Ojala - Drums

+Recorded at Studio Watercastle in July-September 2000 by Arttu Sarvanne Mixed at Finnvox in January 2001 by Mikko Karmila Mastered at Finnvox in january 2001 by Mika Jussila Artwork by Janne-Matti Nurminen

-"Sufferion - Hamartia of Prudence" 2003, Gothic "Seducia" 2006, Gothic
+### "Sufferion - Hamartia of Prudence" 2003, Gothic

+### "Seducia" 2006, Gothic

+01. Hangman's Lullaby
+02. Serpentized
+03. Dead Silent
+04. Unbroken
+05. Frostnight
+06. Children Of Chaos
+07. Empress Of The Dark
+08. Seducia

-"Amortean" 2008, Gothic
+### "Amortean" 2008, Gothic

+1. Leave The Fallen Behind 03:58
+2. The Messenger 06:01
+3. A Knife In The Back 06:10
+4. The Fallen Ones With You Tonight 08:43
+5. My Broken Angel 04:55
+6. The Cradle Of Nameless 06:01
+7. Storm Sight Solicitude 02:51
+8. Embrace The Storm 04:07
+9. La Fin du Monde 07:40

 ## Отношения с другими группами